Guidelines for the PowerPoint Support Forums

 - Don't bash Microsoft, the staff or volunteers.
 There's no point.
 Microsoft sponsors the PowerPoint forums so that we can share problems, solutions and a little friendly chit-chat.
 They hire tech support staff to moderate some of the forums and support the MVPs who volunteer their time to answer many of your questions.
 Neither the MVPs nor the moderators have anything to do with Microsoft's policy and product decisions.
 Yelling at them won't solve your problem, but it'll make them less inclined to spend their free time helping you solve it.
 It'll probably get you and your question ignored.

 - Don't ask for email replies.
 A private email conversation deprives you and others of the give and take that often produces a solution to your problem.
 Besides, most forum members ignore requests for email responses.
 It's simply considered bad form.

 - Don't Spam.
 Littering the forum with commercial messages will annoy the very people you're hoping to sell to and may get you banned.
 BUT: If you know of a product that might help another user solve their problem, please say so.
 Just keep it low-key and non-commercial.

-- Above all, be polite.
+- Above all, be polite and professional.
 Flames, personal attacks and rudeness are out.
 We're blessed with a great group of pleasant, helpful and knowledgeable people on the PowerPoint forums, both guests and the regulars.
 Let's keep it that way.
 If you disagree with something, by all means say so.
 Politely.
 Respectfully.
 We all learn from different ideas and points of view and yes, even our mistakes.
 But let's discuss ideas, not attack the people who express them.

 End of Sermon.
 Thanks for bearing with it.
 But by the way, here's the Official Word from MS on Use of Services like the PowerPoint forum.